sou-rav/city-ride/README.md

 ### Functions: :

-- react internet site the use of react-router, firebase authentication, and google map API.
+- react website the use of react-router, firebase authentication, and google map API.
 On this website, the consumer can pick out their favoured motors and compare the price of those motors for their preferred routes.

 ##### this was a project for my programming hero assignment 9